Urban Adaptation Strategies in the UK

 Gwynedd local government, governing the county of Gwynedd in northwest Wales, has decided the seaside village of Fairbourne will be abandoned by the middle of this century due to accelerated sea level rise (Wyn, 2022; Arnall & Hilson, 2023).
 Coastal communities in the UK are at increasing risk from future coastal erosion and flooding (Buser, 2020; Young & Essex, 2020), but Fairbourne is an extreme case of adaptation.
 The low-lying village is protected from the Irish Sea by a shingle bank and concrete sea wall (Fairbourne Moving Forward Partnership, 2019).
 The residents have internationally been dubbed the UK’s “first climate change refugees" (Barnes & Dove, 2015, quoted in Wyn, 2022), as their community will become the first in the country to undergo a managed retreat due to climate change.
 A reminder that the experience of global, borderless climate risks is “everywhere and nowhere” (Jasanoff, 2010, p.
 237, quoted in Arnall & Hilson, 2023).

-By acknowledging a phased adaptation to eventually abandoning the village to the elements (Bennett-Lloyd et al., 2019; Jenkins et al., 2022), the 2012 Shoreline Management Plan for Fairbourne (West of Wales SMP2), adopted by Gwynedd and Welsh governments, is significantly different from coastal defence measures protecting the shoreline from erosion and flooding (Buser, 2020).
+By acknowledging a phased adaptation to eventually abandoning the village to the elements (Bennett-Lloyd et al., 2019; Jenkins et al., 2022), the 2012 Shoreline Management Plan for Fairbourne (West of Wales SMP2), adopted by Gwynedd and Welsh governments, has become a significant example of planned retreat instead of the standard measures protecting the shoreline from erosion and flooding (Buser, 2020).
 Faced with knowledge of the rising sea level gradually engulfing the village, engineering costs and challenges mean the strategy of holding the line—protective measures to preserve the shoreline—will no longer be viable after 2025 when local government intervention and investment in the village’s coastal defences cease.
 These surprising decisions by authorities demonstrate "the fragility of our communities" (Buser, 2024, p.80) faced with the unpredictability of climate change.

 The Urban Heat Island Phenomenon